(7) Information Resources for Your First RBA

 - Have learned which batteries to use for RBA's, and know about battery safety in general.
 RBAs are more demanding on batteries, especially if sub ohm coils are used, and can easily push a battery beyond it's safe limit.
 Therefore it is extremely important to use a high quality high drain IMR battery that has adequate high amperage capacity for you particular needs.
 Battery Basics for Mods: IMR or Protected?

 - Have learned about mod safety features, and in particular for their specific mod.
 Vent holes and hot springs in mechanical mods only kick in once a battery has become hot & hard-shorted, but they may keep your mod from becoming a pipe bomb.
 Regulated mods have superior safety features built-in which will shut them down prior to a catastophic battery event should there be issues with the atomizer, fire button, or battery.
-Mechanical Mod Safe Useage Guide
+A Beginner's Guide to Your First Mechanical Mod

 - Have a multimeter or ohm reader and know how to use it.
 Coils must be checked for resistance before they are fired on a device, and re-checked periodically to ensure the resistance remains the same.
 This is even more important when using sub-ohm coils.
 MultiMeter Tutorial